 Building a website is great, but a website doesn’t do any good if no one can see it!
-Without deployments, you’ll be able to see your website, but no one else will.
+Without deployments, you may be able to see your website, but no one else will.

 In order to be useful, every code change must be deployed, usually to multiple servers, as part of the development and release process.